The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 Replace brake seals

-Rinse the system with alcohol and replace the fluid.
+Flush the system with alcohol and replace the fluid.

 One brake does not release:

-Replace the spring if it, stretched to a length of 227 mm, does not provide a load of 34-39 kg.
+Replace the spring if, stretched to a length of 227 mm, it does not provide a load of 34-39 kg.

-Identify the cause of the jamming and lubricate the sliding surfaces of the parts so that the lubricant does not get on the friction linings
+Identify the cause of jamming and lubricate the sliding surfaces of the parts so that the lubricant does not get on the friction linings

 Disassemble the cylinder, wash the parts with alcohol.